jlweb58/angular-jogging/README.md

 - (FIXED) The monthly totals in the chart are incorrect.
 Must be a logic error in the tabulation.
 (Fixed by implementing proper map sort function)
 - (FIXED Yearly chart totals also incorrect. (e.g. only 885 for 2019 instead of 1200+)
-- (FIXED Default shoes are not pre-selected on new run
+- (FIXED) Default shoes are not pre-selected on new run
 - Fonts are much smaller on production, why is this?
+- (FIXED) On production the preferred shoe radio button is not showing as selected (but it works)

 ## TODOS
 - Construct a better date picker for the chart range picker (especially for yearly) (probably must be manually implemented)